noir-lang/noir/docs/docs/developers/contracts/syntax/historical_access/how_to_prove_history.md

 ## 4. Prove that a note was included in a specified block

-To prove that a note existed in a specified block, call `prove_note_inclusion` as shown in this example:
+To prove that a note existed in a specified block, call `prove_note_inclusion_at` as shown in this example:

 #include_code prove_note_inclusion yarn-project/noir-contracts/contracts/inclusion_proofs_contract/src/main.nr rust

-This function takes in 4 arguments:
+This function takes in 3 arguments:

-1. The note interface (`ValueNoteMethods`)
-2. The note (`maybe_note.unwrap_unchecked()`).
+1. The note (`maybe_note.unwrap_unchecked()`).
 Here, `unwrap_unchecked()` returns the inner value without asserting `self.is_some()`
-3. The block number
+2. The block number
-4. Private context
+3. Private context

-Note: for this to work, you will need to import `ValueNoteMethods` at the beginning of the contract:

-#include_code value_note_imports yarn-project/noir-contracts/contracts/inclusion_proofs_contract/src/main.nr rust

-This will only prove the note existed, not whether or not the note has been nullified.
-You can prove that a note existed and had not been nullified in a specified block by using `prove_note_validity` which takes the same arguments:
+This will only prove the note existed at the specific block number, not whether or not the note has been nullified.
+You can prove that a note existed and had not been nullified in a specified block by using `prove_note_validity_at` which takes the same arguments:

 #include_code prove_note_validity yarn-project/noir-contracts/contracts/inclusion_proofs_contract/src/main.nr rust